otterscan/otterscan-book/src/install/beacon-chain/README.md

 Since *The Merge*, running a consensus layer node (CL) is required alongside the execution layer node (EL).

 For merged chains, Otterscan can optionally display CL information.
+Most known merged chains are Ethereum and Gnosis (mainnet and testnets).

 - [Beacon chain support overview](./overview.md)